 To really contend with the competition, your hotel needs to offer something unique and distinctly different to entice potential guests.
 Your hotel marketing campaign needs to be equally individual.
 Quality customer care must be at the core of everything in the hotel and hospitality industry.

-Going that extra mile for your guests can yield massive returns.
-Ensure you’re doing something different, from providing customers with a little treat at check-in to nabbing local press and PR connections to shine a light on hotel marketing events.
+Going the extra mile for your guests can yield massive returns.
+Ensure you’re doing something different, from giving customers a little treat at check-in to nabbing local press and PR connections to highlight hotel marketing events.

 7. Get Savvy With Social Media

 Start now if you’re not utilizing social media in your online hotel marketing campaign.
-It’s free to create accounts with the likes of Facebook, Twitter, FourSquare, Instagram, and YouTube, and it’s never been easier to create dynamic social media pages in moments.
-However, there’s no point in launching a social media presence if you don’t mean to maintain it.
+It’s free to create accounts on Facebook, Twitter, FourSquare, Instagram, and YouTube, and it’s never been easier to create dynamic social media pages in a moment.
+However, there’s no point in launching a social media presence if you don’t intend to maintain it.

 Ensure you have at least one person appointed to keep your hotel marketing social media message live and engaging.
 Fresh content is pivotal, so ensure you have a content delivery schedule.
 If you’re strapped for time to create new content, consider launching a hotel blog you can link back to from your social pages regularly.
 More social media tips about how to promote your hotel can be read in the article “Social Media Marketing Tips to Promote Your Hotel”.

 One surefire way of securing new customers is to get your hotel listed with local tourist offices.
-Whether it’s a printed flyer in bricks and mortar office or a prominent link on a local tourism website, you can take premier listing over many rival competitors.
+Whether it’s a printed flyer in a brick-and-mortar office or a prominent link on a local tourism website, you can take a premier listing over many rival competitors.

 If you want to appeal to business travelers, nearby convention and exhibition centers are also great places to promote your hotel.
-It’s also worth talking to local marketing and event companies in the region.
+It’s also worth talking to the region’s local marketing and event companies.
 Many of these may only offer part-package deals to their customers, meaning you can cover the accommodation needs and bolster your bookings in quieter seasons.

 In the modern digital age, no hotel can secure regular business without capitalizing on online travel agencies and travel brokers.
 A simple listing can generate thousands of bookings in the long term, but it’s worth remembering that a commission will be applied each time a booking is generated through such an agency.